 Final Submission form with a report of completed coaching with coachee personal approach to coaching

 Learners attending our extended programmes such as the Diploma or Advanced Diploma in Coaching should ensure that they are receiving supervision if they have a coaching practice.
-They should have appropriate Professional Indemnity Insurance for a coaching practice and be a member of a relevant professional body.(Our students can obtain free 12 month affiliate membership of the ISCP.)
+They should have appropriate Professional Indemnity Insurance for a coaching practice and be a member of a relevant professional body.(Our Learners can obtain free 12 month affiliate membership of the ISCP.)

-COURSE RECOGNITION, ACCREDITATION & APPROVAL
+PROGRAMME RECOGNITION, ACCREDITATION & APPROVAL

 INSTITUTE OF LEADERSHIP AND MANAGEMENT (TILM)

-By attending our Institute of Leadership and Management (TILM) or ILM Development Programmes, our Learners become eligible to join the TILM at Associate and Full Member levels.
+By attending our Institute of Leadership and Management (TILM) Development Programmes, our Learners become eligible to join the TILM at Associate and Full Member levels.
 Successful completion of the 5-day Coaching Development Programme or the 5-day Psychological Coaching Programme provides eligibility at Associate Membership Level of the Institute of Leadership and Management (subject to completion of the administrative forms).
 Successful completion of both programmes provides eligibility of the Institute at Full Membership level.

 For further information about taking our Development programmes in order to be eligible to join the Institute of Leadership and Management, please visit our Centre Hub that has been launched to focus on this professional route.